About Barry Smiler

 ··· --- ···

-In addition to my technology work, for a while I had a parallel career as a performing musician and dancer, and recorded an album that I still think came out not half bad.
+In addition to my technology work, for a while I had a parallel career as a performing musician and dancer, and recorded an album that I still think came out well.
 (Listen online on Bandcamp or YouTube, or click here to download a copy.)
 I wrote about music too, for example here and here for Folkworks in Los Angeles.

 ··· --- ···